The old town of Cambados

 Left, a quaint little church at the top of some stone steps.

-Taking a different path from the sea front to the main square you meander up one or more A wine outlet in Cambados winding alleys with the occasional bar and wine store and there is also a museum of the wine route plotting the history of the Albarino wine that the area is so famous for.
-If you are unfamiliar with this wine, hold your breath, many top wine experts are claiming that it will be the next big thing.
+By taking a different path from the sea front to the main square you meander up one or more A wine outlet in Cambados winding alleys with the occasional bar and wine store.
+There is also a museum of the wine route plotting the history of the Albarino wine that the area is so famous for.
+If you are unfamiliar with this wine, it is definately worth a try and over the last decade or so it has received international acclaim for its flavours and quality - there is even a wine route that you can travel on.

-Right, the town is full of outlets selling the wines for which the area is famous.
+Right, the town is full of merchants and outlets selling the wines for which the area is famous.
+Many offer special deals on three different bottles, often proving a combination of budget, medium and higher quality Albarinos in a single box.

-In total we spent about two hours in Cambados and would happily have stayed there for much longer, but we were travelling to Pontevedra to meet with Galician expert and fellow webmaster Colin Davies, where we were treated to one of the provinces best and fruitiest vinos.
+In total we usually spend two to three hours in Cambados and we would happily stay there for much longer.
+The first time that we visited this town (many years ago) we were travelling to Pontevedra to meet a friend and on our arrival he treated us to one of the provinces best Albarinos.

-Galicia banner Galicia logo Home Contact us Site Map Swap links About us Main Site Menu Galicia general Santiago la Coruna Pontevedra Ourense Lugo Vigo city Noia Galician towns Galician Culture Gastronomy Beaches & rias Getting to Galicia Accommodation About Spain Gallery Links Index Cambados main page Cambados old town Cambados more photos Book your HOTEL Rent a VILLA Find a PROPERTY Transport & tours ©2006 galiciaguide.com
+Galicia banner Galicia logo Home Contact us Site Map Swap links About us Main Site Menu Galicia general Santiago la Coruna Pontevedra Ourense Lugo Vigo city Noia Galician towns Galician Culture Gastronomy Beaches & rias Getting to Galicia Accommodation About Spain Gallery Links Index Cambados main page Cambados old town Cambados more photos Cambados Albarino fiesta Albarino wine Book your HOTEL Rent a VILLA Find a PROPERTY Transport & tours ©2006 galiciaguide.com

 This web site is the property of galiciaguide.com.
 Please do not copy or duplicate any of our content without prior consent.